meta-pytorch/botorch/docs/batching.md

 of candidate points using $r$ random restarts, BoTorch uses batched evaluation on a $r \times q \times d$ set of candidate points to independently evaluate and optimize each random restart in parallel.
-In order to optimize the $r$ acquisition functions using gradient information, the acquisition values of the $r$ random restarts are summed before back-propagating.
-Note that convergence slows down at each random restart when sharing (quasi Newton-based) acquisition function optimizer states, as claimed by [^Irie2026], so the optimizer states are decoupled across random restarts.
+By default, optimization states are decoupled across the restarts to avoid slowdowns in convergence (see e.g., [^Irie2026]).

 [^Irie2026]:
-    I. Couckuyt, D. Deschrijver and T. Dhaene.
-Towards Efficient Multiobjective
-    Optimization: Multiobjective statistical criterions.
+    K. Irie, S. Watanabe and M. Onishi.
+Batch Acquisition Function Evaluations and Decouple Optimizer Updates for Faster Bayesian Optimization.
 Workshop on AI to Accelerate Science and Engineering at AAAI, Singapore, 2026.
     [paper](https://arxiv.org/abs/2511.13625)

 #### Batched Cross Validation